 - Finalise the development schedule and Project Execution Plan.

-In very broad terms the total project footprint will occur across three nodes: Legune Station NT, Darwin environs, and Kununurra/Wyndham environs.
-The main operations will be at the Legune Grow-Out Centre.
+In very broad terms the total project footprint will occur across three principle nodes: Legune Station NT, Darwin environs, and Kununurra/Wyndham environs.
+There will also be some construction activity at Seafarms Exmouth facility however the main operations will be at the Legune Grow-Out Centre.

-Development of Stage 1 will include the following concurrent construction at Legune:
+Development of Stage 1 will include the following construction at Legune:

 - Farms with a total productive area of on a nominal 1,000 hectares;